iBotasky/DataBinding-Dagger2/README.md

-This is a demo of how to user DataBinding and Dagger2
+This is a simple demo of how to user DataBinding and Dagger2